otto-torino/django-baton/README.md

 ```

 You can move between the results using the keyboard up and down arrows, and you can browse to the voice url pressing Enter.

-### <a name="configuration-analytics"></a>ANALYTICS

-> :information_source: In order to use the Google Analytics index, install baton along the optional dependencies with `$ pip install django-baton[analytics]`

-You can create a cool index page displaying some statistics widgets using the Google Analytics API just by defining the `ANALYTICS` setting.

-It requires two keys:

-- `CREDENTIALS`: it is the path to the credentials json file
-- `VIEW_ID`: ID of the view from which to display data

-You can add contents before and after the analytics dashboard by extending the `baton/analytics.html` template and filling the `baton_before_analytics` and `baton_after_analytics` blocks.

-#### How to generate a credentials json file

-Follow the steps in the Google Identity Platform documentation to [create a service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) from the [Google Developer Console](https://console.developers.google.com/).

-Once the service account is created, you can click the Generate New JSON Key button to create and download the key and add it to your project.

-Add the service account as a user in Google Analytics.
-The service account you created in the previous step has an email address that you can add to any of the Google Analytics views you'd like to request the data from.
-It's generally best to only grant the service account read-only access.

 ## <a name="page-detection"></a>Page Detection